StylishThemes/GitHub-Selected-Tab-Color/README.md

 ## Additional Userstyles

 ⚙️ [GitHub-Dark](https://github.com/StylishThemes/GitHub-Dark) The main GitHub style for which the GitHub Selected Tab Color is for.<br>
+⚙️ [GitHub-Community-Dark](https://github.com/StylishThemes/GitHub-Community-Dark) The GitHub Community Dark style for which the GitHub Selected Tab Color is also for.<br>
 ⚙️ [GitHub-code-wrap](https://github.com/StylishThemes/GitHub-code-wrap) to wrap long lines in code boxes.<br>
 ⚙️ [GitHub-Commit-Limit](https://github.com/StylishThemes/GitHub-Commit-Limit) to show line length limits when editing a commit message.<br>
 ⚙️ [GitHub-FixedHeader](https://github.com/StylishThemes/GitHub-FixedHeader) to have a fixed header.<br>
 ⚙️ [GitHub-tab-size](https://github.com/StylishThemes/GitHub-tab-size) to set a fixed tab size in code.

 ## Recent Changes

+### Version 1.0.14 (07/18/2018)

+* New: Add support for GH Community Dark

 ### Version 1.0.13 (07/18/2018)